clement-berard/node-red-contrib-ultimate-toolkit/README.md

 ## Overview

-This package provides a set of nodes to help you build your Node-RED flows.
+This package provides a set of utilities to help you build your Node-RED flows.

 Convert, format, and manipulate your data with ease.

 Essentially based on [es-toolkit](https://es-toolkit.slash.page/) and [radash](https://radash-docs.vercel.app/docs/getting-started)

-One node to rule them all!
+**One node to rule them all!**

 ## Performance